skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 * Phi3.5-Mini (4B) [MIT]

   Microsoft's niche is training on synthetic data.
-The result is a model is does well in tests, but doesn't work well in practice.
-However, it's unusually good for document evaluation.
-I've loaded the context with up to 40K-token documents — which helps that it's only a 4B model — and successfully queried accurate summaries and data listings.
+The result is a model that does well in tests, but doesn't work so well in practice.
+For me, its strength is document evaluation.
+I've loaded the context with up to 40K-token documents — it helps that it's a 4B model — and successfully queried accurate summaries and data listings.

 * SmolLM2-360M [Apache 2.0]